toddhodes/AnimationThrowdown/README.md

 *Decks/CARDS:*

 First column is number of cards with that exact level fusing.
 Second column is Rare/Epic/Legendary/Mythic.
 Third Column is card name.
-Fourth column is the level of fusing.  e.g., this shows 10 max-fused legendary Zapp character cards and a Mythic Zapp.
+Fourth column is the level of fusing.
+Fusing takes 5 levels for epics, 6 for legendaries, and 7 for mythics.  e.g., this shows
+2 max-fused epic Cute Witch of the North,
+2 max-fused legnedary Cute Witch of the North,
+10 max-fused legendary Zapp character cards, and a max-fused Mythic Zapp.

 ```
+   2 E Cute Witch of the North: 5**
+   4 L Cute Witch of the North: 6**
   10 L Zapp Brannigan: 6**
-   1 M Zapp Brannigan: 2**
+   1 M Zapp Brannigan: 7**
 ```